Western Downs Futures

 Shape Your Energy Future

-• 7 members of the Progress Team were selected to attend the Australian Rural Leadership Foundation's pilot leadership program called "Shape Your Energy Future" on 5-9 February 2024.This 5 day program was designed to develop leaders from the South Burnett and Western Downs regions with skills and understanding to navigate the challenges and leverage the opportunities of the energy transition.
+• 7 members of the Progress Team were selected to attend the Australian Rural Leadership Foundation's pilot leadership program called "Shape Your Energy Future" on 5-9 February 2024.This five-day program was designed to develop leaders from the South Burnett and Western Downs regions with skills and understanding to navigate the challenges and leverage the opportunities of the energy transition.
 The program had a total of 21 participants representing community, industry, and government.

 • In recognition that places are naturally complex, and that the Queensland Energy and Jobs Plan's energy transformation will have an impact on all priority areas of Western Downs Futures, this Shape Your Energy Future group has been woven in as a network who are committed to ensuring our communities benefit from large-scale rapid renewable energy developments.